 As our new Bitbucket space station administrator, you need to be organized.
 When you make files for your space station, you’ll want to keep them in one place and shareable with your fellow crew members, no matter where they are in the universe.
 With Bitbucket, that means adding everything to a repository.
 Let’s create one!

-- Each repository belongs to a user account or a workspace <add link to workspace doc>.
+Each repository belongs to a user account or a workspace.
 In the case of a user account, that user owns the repository.
 In the case of a workspace, that workspace owns it.

 Step 1.
 Create the repository

 Initially, the repository you create in Bitbucket is going to be empty without any code in it.
 That's okay because you will start adding some files to it soon.
 This Bitbucket repository will be the central repository for your files, which means that others can access that repository if you give them permission.
 After creating a repository, you'll copy a version to your local system—that way you can update it from one repo, then transfer those changes to the other.